 When to consider minimally invasive neck surgery

 Any type of elective spine surgery should only be considered after a regimen of conservative treatment methods has proven ineffective after several weeks or months.
 Even then, surgery should not be consented to until a second, or even a third, medical opinion has confirmed the prognosis.
-To learn more about the many benefits of minimally invasive, outpatient spine procedures, contact the leader in endoscopic spine surgery, Laser Spine Institute.
+To learn more about the many benefits of minimally invasive, outpatient spine procedures, contact the leader in minimally invasive spine surgery, Laser Spine Institute.